waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gate (`gate_offscreen`, `closed_gate`, `open_gate`):** Barriers that may open or close.
 - **Boulder Switch:** A floor switch activated by a boulder.
 Is a traversable tile.
 - **Boulder Barrier:** An impassable barrier that becomes a `cleared_boulder_barrier` tile when the corresponding switch is activated.
-- **Cleared Boulder Barrier (Corrected):** A traversable ground tile that appears after a boulder puzzle is solved.
+- **Cleared Boulder Barrier:** A traversable ground tile that appears after a boulder puzzle is solved.
 It allows movement between different elevations, acting like a ramp.
 - **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.
 - **Ladders (`ladder_up`, `ladder_down`):** Function as warps between different floors or map areas.